Charleston DUI / DUAC Arrest

 Thomas W. Holland Sr. (firstname.lastname@example.org)

-DUI attorney Thomas Holland is a former South Carolina prosecutor.
+Thomas Holland is a former South Carolina prosecutor.
 He was previously an Assistant Solicitor with the Sixteenth Judicial Circuit in Union County.
-He has also been a violent crime prosecutor with the Sixth Judicial Circuit as well as a Lancaster South Carolina City Solicitor.
-Mr. Holland has been appointed as a Special Assistant United States Attorney and was General Counsel for the Lancaster County Sheriff’s Office.
-In addition to his law practice with the firm, he also teaches Criminal Procedure and Policing/Criminal Courts an Adjunct Instructor at the University of South Carolina, Lancaster campus.
-From his years of experience and training as a prosecutor, Mr. Holland now defends individuals wrongfully charged.
-While able to represent persons charged with criminal offenses all the way to murder, Mr. Holland focuses his criminal practice on DUI, DUAC, and felony DUI cases.
+He was a violent crime prosecutor with the Sixth Judicial Circuit as well as Lancaster South Carolina City Solicitor.
+Mr. Holland was appointed Special Assistant United States Attorney and General Counsel for the Lancaster County Sheriff’s Office.
+In addition to his law practice with the firm, he also teaches Criminal Procedure and Policing/Criminal Courts as an Adjunct Instructor at the University of South Carolina at Lancaster.

 Zachary E. Fry (email@example.com)

-DUI attorney Zachary E. Fry began his legal career as a Judicial Law Clerk for the Honorable Eugene C. Griffith, Jr., resident Circuit Judge for the Eighth Judicial Circuit in Newberry.
-After completing his clerkship, Zac was hired and trained by the Sixteenth Circuit Solicitor’s Office as an Assistant Solicitor.
+Zac Fry began his legal career as a Judicial Law Clerk for the Honorable Eugene C. Griffith, Jr.,of the Eighth Judicial Circuit.
+After his clerkship, Zac was hired and trained by the Sixteenth Circuit Solicitor’s Office as an Assistant Solicitor.
 He was assigned to the Centralized DUI Unit in Rock Hill.
 While there, Zac prosecuted over 400 DUI cases as a solicitor.
 He has tried multiple cases all the way to jury verdict.
 Zac’s experience with the State has trained him on what it takes to convict.
-He now takes that experience to defend individuals charged with DUI, DUAC, or felony DUI.
+He now defends individuals charged with DUI, DUAC, or felony DUI.

 Our Commitment to You